redfrax/redfrax.github.io/_posts/2023-01-30-gitops-with-rhacm-and-kustomize.md

         severity: low
 ```
 *Sample file [here](https://github.com/redfrax/post-gitops-rhacm-kustomize-polgen/blob/main/sample-standalone-policy/pol-ingr-router-devel.yaml)*

-The one above is a simple governance policy used to enforce the replicas and thread count configuration of the ingress routers.
-As you can see, a policy is composed of mainly three parts: a placement rule, a placement binding, and the policy itself, where the configuration template to apply is wrapped.
-Out of 62 lines, only 8 lines are related to the actual cluster configuration.
-It would be great to have a tool that lets us focus just on the payload development without having to worry about all the wrapping.
-Here the Kustomize policy generator plug-in comes in handy.

 ## <a name="Hpolgen"></a>Using the Policy Generator Plug-In
 By using the policy generator plug-in for Kustomize, you can focus on the configuration manifests.